jamf/JamfMigrator/README.md

 * Only log xml from failed items when in debug mode.
 * More informative logging, give reason of failure along with http status code.
 * Move history files to ~/Library/Logs/jamf-migrator and change extension to log.
 Refer to them as log files now.
-* Added summary to provide count of items created, updated, and failed (command+s) after a migration run.
+* Added summary to provide count of items created, updated, and failed (&#8984;S) after a migration run.
 * Patch Extension Attributes are no longer migrated.
 * Log file naming has been corrected, for future logging.
 Current logs named incorrectly need to be manually deleted or renamed.
 Issue#13
 * Added recommended migration and dependencies to help.
 Issue#12